mozilla-platform-ops/snakepit_puppet/README.md

 ## TODOs

+- puppet
   - set uid/gids that work in prod
+- package configuration code
+  - Test updating instances... will running the install script just work
+    - i.e. start with 11-4 and upgrade to 11-5
+      - will conflict?
+      - maybe make an uninstall script that removes the exact ones installed previously...
+        - then can use newer version's install script.

 ## testing locally